 Just ahead at mile 9.3 is Veterans Memorial Park, which features 180-year-old red and white pines.
 The Pine Haven Recreation Area, located at 8 Mile Road, has 8 miles of trails for hiking, mountain biking and cross-country skiing.

 You can end your journey in Clare or carry on along the Pere Marquette State Trail.
-Because of bridge work, in Clare, you'll have to take a new, wide, on-road bike lane and some city streets for about 2 miles before meeting up with the western segment (the Pere Marquette State Trail), which goes all the way to Baldwin.
-From Clare, the trail traverses beautiful woodlands and fields and passes nearby wetlands, showcasing wildflowers and streams.
+You'll have to take a wide, on-road bike lane and some city streets for about 2 miles before meeting up with the western segment, which goes all the way to Baldwin.
+From Clare, the trail courses for more than 55 miles through beautiful woodlands and fields and passes nearby wetlands, showcasing wildflowers and streams.

-To start in Midland, from the intersection of State Route M-20 and Business Route M-10 go east on Buttles Street/ State Route M-20 for 3 blocks to Ashman Street.
+To start in Midland, from the intersection of State Route 20 and Business Route 10, go east on Buttles Street/ State Route 20 for 3 blocks to Ashman Street.
 Turn right and follow the street right to the trailhead, which has plenty of parking and restroom facilities.

 To reach the trailhead in Clare, from US 127, exit onto McEwan and follow it to 5th Street.
 Go east for 1 mile.
 The trailhead will be on your right by the freeway underpass.